 The Tap Participation Fee liability ("TPF"), as described in Note 7 - Long Term Debt and Operating Lease, represents the discounted fair value of the amounts the Company estimates it will pay HP A&M pursuant to the Arkansas River Agreement.
-The Company imputes interest expense on the unpaid TPF using the effective interest imputed over the estimated development period.
-The company imputed interest of \$3.3 million, \$3.5 million and \$3.8 million during the years ended August 31, 2013, 2012 and 2011, respectively.
+The Company imputes interest expense on the unpaid TPF using the effective interest method, over the estimated development period.
+The Company imputed interest of \$1.4 million, \$3.3 million and \$3.5 million during the years ended August 31, 2014, 2013 and 2012, respectively.

 The TPF is due and payable once the Company has sold a water tap and received the consideration due for such water tap.
-The Company did not sell any water taps during the years ended August 31, 2013, 2012 or 2011.
-As of August 31, 2013, 17,194 water taps remain subject to the TPF.
+The Company did not sell any water taps during the years ended August 31, 2014, 2013 or 2012.
+As of August 31, 2014, 2,184 water taps remain subject to the TPF.